-

 Expect to walk for 5 – 6 hours each day with between 45m – 1100m of ascent and 200-1300m of descent.

-3* Hotel in Val di Sole (bed and breakfast) on your first and last nights
+3* Hotel in the Val di Sole (B&B) on your first and last nights.

-3* Hotel in Madonna di Campiglio (Day 3) at half-board
+3* Hotel in Madonna di Campiglio (Day 3, half-board).

-Private Rooms – These can be reserved in advance in some of the mountain huts if available at a supplement of £20pp/night
+Private Rooms – Subject to availability, these can be reserved in advance in some rifugios at a supplement of £20pp/night.
+Booking early is recommended.

 Itinerary